Sponsorship reversal shows compliance risks to art world

 Consider taking the following steps to mitigate the rising risks involved in accepting donations:

-1. Update their due diligence procedures to cover alternative data sources, like newspaper and broadcast coverage and social media traffic.
-2. Hold prospective sponsors to a higher standard.
-Do not simply check that they meet legal and financial criteria but consider the commitment to ethics from the firm and its directors.
-3. If an existing sponsor is found to have acted unethically, be quick to respond by condemning its behavior and spelling out your institution’s own ethical policies.
+- If an existing sponsor is found to have acted unethically, be quick to respond by condemning its behavior and spelling out your institution’s own ethical policies.
 Consider rejecting or returning the donation.
 This might cause a short-term financial hit, but it will bring longer-term reputational value.

 Arts organizations, universities and non-profits often rely on modest budgets, so they might be reluctant to increase their spending on compliance.
 But as recent headlines show, the reputational, financial, legal and strategic impact of lax risk management can be even more costly.